-- 3. The 3D model is related to the start frame of 3D tracking using the 2D tracked points \mathbf{y}i and camera matrix computed using camera resection (nonlinear for accuracy [14]) from $\mathbf{y}i \leftrightarrow \mathbf{Y}i$ 2D-3D correspondences.
-Then the model based tracking algorithm is initialized by computing the derivatives images M at that position.
+- for accuracy) from $\mathbf{y}i \leftrightarrow \mathbf{Y}i$ 2D-3D correspondences.
+Then the model based tracking algorithm is initialized by computing the stepest descent images M at that position.
 The tracking is now continued with the 2D surface patches integrated in the 3D model that enforces a globally consistent motion for all surface patches. - 4.
-New patches visible only in new views are added by first tracking their image projection using 2D tracking then computing their 3D coordinates through camera intersection in $n \ge 2$ views then incorporate them in the 3D model.
-In the current implementation the user specifies (clicks on) the image control points \mathbf{y}i that will characterize the new surfaces but in the future we plan to automatically select salient regions.
+New patches visible only in new views are added by first tracking their image projection using 2D tracking then computing their 3D coordinates through intersection in $n \geq 2$ views then incorporate them in the 3D model.
+In the current implementation the user specifies (clicks on) the image control points $\mathbf{y}i$ that will characterize the new surfaces but in the future we plan to automatically select salient regions.